jozefg/blog/posts/2014-02-10-types-kinds-and-sorts.markdown

 This means that when most intermediate Haskellers start looking at Haskell extensions they're flummoxed by `DataKinds`.

-This posts aims to introduce people like this to what kinds and sorts are and how they enter into the world of Haskell programming.
+This post aims to introduce intermediate haskellers to kinds and sorts as well as how they enter into the world of Haskell programming.

 Think about an expression in Haskell, if it's well formed, then we can assign it a type: `1 :: Int`, `"foo" :: String`, and `Just () :: Maybe ()`